'Baby Lollipops' Mom Found Guilty for Third Time in Son's 1990 Murder

-On Wednesday, Florida mother Ana Maria Cardona was convicted for a third time of brutally abusing her 3-year-old son – beating the boy to death in a 1990 murder case that rocked the nation after over years ago.
+On Wednesday, Florida mother Ana Maria Cardona was convicted for a third time of brutally abusing her 3-year-old son – beating the boy to death in a 1990 murder case that rocked the nation over 25 years ago.

 Cardona was sentenced to life in prison and found guilty on counts of first-degree murder and aggravated child abuse in what has come to be known as the "Baby Lollipops" murder case.